SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-08-22-team-building-exercises-with-dream-build-play.markdown

 Everything from Your nickname, country and a sneaky little avatar picture, along with all your networks, connections and such. like Github, twitter, facebook, etc.

-&nbsp;

-What is important if you want to put yourself out there, is a description of yourself and your Skills in the dedicated area.&nbsp;
+What is important if you want to put yourself out there, is a description of yourself and your Skills in the dedicated area.

-&nbsp;

 > ### Focus on the description as that is what is shown on your public profile page!

-&nbsp;

 I have pictured mine just for reference (sorry, I am not really available as I am already busy ![Open-mouthed smile](/Images/wordpress/2017/08/wlEmoticon-openmouthedsmile-1.png))

  |

-&nbsp;

 Once done, you will be available on the site for all to see: